J56164/0dle-cli/README.md

 # 0dle

-A non-idle idle game, playable in Windows console.
+A non-idle idle game, playable in Windows terminal.

 ## How to compile